Manoj-Root/PortXplorer/README.md

 📜 License

-⚠️ This project is currently proprietary — all rights reserved.
+⚠️ This project is currently proprietary — all rights reserved, but you are welcome to use the tool for personal or educational purposes.
-If you wish to use or contribute, please contact the author.
+If you wish to contribute or use it in any other way, please contact the author.